 It has now been a full calendar month that we have been in Bonn, Germany.
-Sure, we haven’t really spent much of our spare time here, most weekends we’ve been overseas, but I figured, because I wrote about our impressions of Bonn after one day here, why not compare it to how things appear after a month?
+Sure, we haven’t really spent much of our spare time here, most weekends we’ve been overseas, but I figured, because I wrote about what we thought of Pondicherry, India after a month, as well as our impressions of Bonn after one day here, why not compare it to how things appear after a month?
 Well, here goes…

 One of the first things I mentioned about Bonn last time was the weather.
 It can get quite cold here, in fact, as I write this sentence it is currently 11:07am and 12°C and that is the predicted maximum, it will be 3°C over night.
 We are entering the last month of Spring and this seems pretty standard, however, there have been a couple of days where it has been in the high teens.
 Hell, Tuesday is supposed to be 23°C!
 Also, the weather is incredibly unpredictable day-to-day, it can be nice one day, cold with hail the next.
 Now, I can’t stand cold weather, I have no choice here, but what’s the biggest problem?
 You can not buy bedroom slippers anywhere in Bonn and our apartment has floorboards that get really cold, but socks don’t particularly help.
 Solution?
 When we went to Amsterdam there were these novelty fluffy bedroom clogs being sold everywhere as souvenirs for about €12.
 I bought a pair (left) and they do the trick, I guess, but I look kind of like an elf when I wear them.

 Another problem caused by the weather occurs while sleeping.
 Our apartment, as well as everywhere else we seem to stay for that matter, has a double bed with two single-bed doonas.
 You’re nice and warm when you get into bed, no need for the heater, but I’m a restless sleeper and a single-bed doona barely covers me.
 When I wake up the doona is either horizontally across me or on the floor entirely.